 Two payments towards the unfunded liabilities are made by the employer.
 The first is a payment towards the Legacy Liability.
 This is payment is part of a schedule of known dollar amounts which amortize the Legacy Liability over 30 payments.
-The second payment towards the UAAL is for anticipated changes in the UAAL that have occurred since the Legacy Liability was created.
-Each year a new closed 30-year amortization base is created for these unanticipated changes.
+The second payment towards the UAAL is for unanticipated changes in the UAAL that have occurred since the Legacy Liability was created.
+Each year a new closed amortization base is created for these unanticipated changes.
+If the layer is a loss layer the period is 30 years of payments beginning one year after the valuation date.
+If it is a gain layer then the period is the same as the remaining period as the largest loss layer (which is currently the Legacy Liability layer).

 The net sum of these layers layer is the additional payment towards the UAAL.
 The funding period is the weighted average of the remaining length of time on these amortization layers (including the Legacy Liability).